Live in Asia

 2. Pick your city and your number.
 Decide where you'd actually want to live and what monthly amount lets you live comfortably there.

 3. Sort your documents and book the flight.
 Passport, visa paperwork, the basics.
-Then book the ticket.
-My old 3 step plan had a secret bonus step and it was literally: book that flight and get the heck out of there.
+Then book the ticket, because a plan without a flight date is just a daydream with paperwork.

 That's it.
 People want it to be more complicated because complication is a good excuse to not start.
 If you've never moved abroad before, my full how to move to another country guide covers the mindset side.